genome-spy/genome-spy/docs/grammar/data/dynamic.md

     Dynamic data sources observe the scale domains of the view where the data source is specified.
 When the domain changes as a result of an user interaction, the data source invokes a request to fetch a new subset of the data.
-Dynamic sources need a visual channel to be specified, which is used to determine the scale to observe.
+Dynamic sources need the visual `channel` to be specified, which is used to determine the scale to observe.
+For genomic data sources, the channel defaults to `"x"`.

 Dynamic data sources are specified using the `dynamic` property of the `data` object.
 Unlike in static data, the `type` of the data source must be specified explicitly: